 Protect yourself and your family from toxic lead in tap water with this simple test kit.
 We will:

 Send you a test kit and return mailer to send your water back to the lab.

 Provide you with detailed results based on high quality laboratory analysis at Virginia Tech.

 Give you a clear set of customized actions you can take to reduce exposure for you and your family.

 We want to give every household the option to test their water.
-Each test costs Healthy Babies Bright Futures $65 for the kit, laboratory analysis and shipping.
-Though the at-cost amount of the kit is $65, we are offering subsidized kits as low as $12 for a limited time.
-We are committed to providing at least 1,000 kits but will offer more if funding is available.
+Each test costs Healthy Babies Bright Futures $47 for the kit, laboratory analysis and shipping.
+Though the at-cost amount of the kit is $47, we are able to offer some subsidized kits at low or no-cost.
+We are aiming to provide at least 1,000 kits.

-Please pay what you can and consider donating to cover the cost of another kit.
-100% of HBBF's proceeds from the purchased kits covers test kit costs, analysis, results reporting and shipping and also underwrites the costs for those kits donated or sold below the $65 price point.
+Please consider donating to cover the cost of another kit.
+100% of HBBF's proceeds from the purchased kits covers test kit costs, analysis, results reporting and shipping and also underwrites the costs for those kits donated or sold below the $47 price point.

 Together we can reach those most at risk: women who are pregnant or trying to conceive, families with children under age 2 and residents in low-income communities with many sources of lead exposure.

 Your kit will include step-by-step instructions to collect three tap water samples from your home in just a few minutes.
 If lead is found, the test can pinpoint the source so we can provide you customized solutions.

 Use the prepaid return shipping label and the box included with your kit to send your samples back to water testing experts at Virginia Tech.
 Sampling and laboratory analysis follow EPA protocols for lead in water testing.